arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 uncordoned again.
 In this latter case, one should wait until the node is back up and the replacement pod has been deployed there.

-After that, one should perform the same checks as described in Section [things to check before a node drain](#things-to-check-in-arangodb-before-a-node-drain) above.
+After that, one should perform the same checks as described in [things to check before a node drain](#things-to-check-in-arangodb-before-a-node-drain) above.